Zoeezhang/Automaticity-speeds-the-retrieval-of-instances-from-the-human-hippocampus/README.md

 All code is written in Matlab.

 General notes:
 1)	Before running the analysis scripts, make sure you set the correct paths where the data file was extracted.
+All analyses were implemented in MATLAB.
 2)	To run the code, the following open-source Matlab toolboxes are required:
 •	Psychtoolbox (http://www.psychtoolbox.org), version: " Psychtoolbox 3".
 	D. H. Brainard, S. Vision, The psychophysics toolbox.
 Spat Vis 10, 433–436 (1997).
 •	EEGLAB (https://sccn.ucsd.edu/eeglab/download.php), version: "eeglab2019".
 	A. Delorme, S. Makeig, EEGLAB: An open source toolbox for analysis of single-trial EEG dynamics including independent component analysis.
 J. Neurosci.
 Methods.
 134, 9-21 (2004).

-3)  Data involves raw data and analyzed data.
+3)  The dataset includes raw and analyzed data from Experiment 1, structured as follows:
-•	Folder ‘RawData’ contains data in three brains (hippocampus, prefrontal cortex, middle-temporal gyrus) after preprocessed from experiment 1.
+•	BehaviorData: Contains behavioral data from the experiment.
+•	RawData: Includes data used for SVM and ripple analyses, which contains folder ‘PowData’ and ‘RippleData’.
+•	PowData: Contains theta band (4–8 Hz) activity recorded across electrode contacts in the hippocampus, middle-temporal gyrus, and prefrontal cortex for each participant.
+•	RippleData: Includes raw iEEG signals bandpass-filtered in the 70–180 Hz range across three brain regions for each participant.
-•	Folders ‘Fig1’ to ‘Fig4’ contain all results corresponding to four figures in the paper,
+•	Fig1 – Fig4: Contain analysis results corresponding to each figure in the manuscript.
+4) Note on Experiment 2
+   Due to file size limitations, the data for Experiment 2 are not included in this repository.
+Please contact me directly if you require access to this portion of the data.

-For further information, please contact: wangbenchi.swift@gmail.com
+For further information, please contact: zhangyuanyuan_zoe@163.com